Superfluidity as sequence of an ordering of zero-point oscillations: The Introduction

 The main features of superfluidity of liquid helium became clear few decades ago \cite{Landau}, \cite{Halat}.
 L.D.Landau explains this phenomenon as the manifestation of a quantum behavior of the macroscopic object.

-However, the causes and mechanism of the formation of superfluidity are not clear still.
-There is not an explanation why the $\lambda$-transition in helium-4 occurs at about 2 K, ie at almost exactly twice less than its boiling point:
+However, the causes and mechanism of the formation of superfluidity are not clear till our days.
+There is no explanation why the $\lambda$-transition in helium-4 occurs at about 2 K, that is about twice less than its boiling point:

-while for helium-3, this transition is observed only at temperatures of about a thousand times smaller.
+while for helium-3, this transition is observed only at temperatures about a thousand times smaller.

-The related phenomenon - superconductivity - can be regarded as superfluidity of a charged liquid.
-It can be quantitatively described at the consideration of it as the consequence of ordering of the electron gas zero-point oscillations of electron gas.
+The related phenomenon, superconductivity, can be regarded as superfluidity of a charged liquid.
+It can be quantitatively described considering it as the consequence of ordering of zero-point oscillations of electron gas.
 Therefore it seems appropriate to consider superfluidity from the same point of view.